NLO and off-shell effects in top quark mass determinations: Phenomenological study of observables sensitive to the top quark mass

 The $b$-quarks are treated as massless in all fixed-order calculations.
 We chose $\mu_R=\mu_F=m_{t}$ as our central scale.
-The impact of choosing $H_T/2$ as the central scale, rather than $m_t$, on the top quark mass determined by our method has been shown to be very small~\cite{Heinrich:2013qaa}.
-It furthermore would be difficult to facilitate an $H_T$ definition for the $\nlops$ approach that matches the one in the full $W^+W^-b\bar{b}$ calculation.
+The impact of choosing $H_T/2$ (rather than $m_t$) as the central scale on the top quark mass determined by our method has been shown to be very small~\cite{Heinrich:2013qaa}.
+It furthermore would be difficult to facilitate an $H_T$ definition for the $\nlops$ approach that matches the one used in the $\nlofull$ calculation.
 Even a simplified $H_T$ definition that involved only the charged lepton and $b$-jet transverse momenta and neglected the neutrino momenta would be affected because the parton showering changes the $p_T$ spectrum of the final state particles.
 We therefore considered it more consistent to choose $m_t$ as the central renormalisation and factorisation scale throughout all calculations.
-The scale variation bands are obtained by varying $\mu_R$ and $\mu_F$ by a factor of two around the central scale.
+The scale variation bands are obtained by varying $\mu_R$ and $\mu_F$ simultaneously by a factor of two and one half with respect to the central scale.
+We have also performed 7-point scale variations and found that the simultaneous variations always formed the most conservative uncertainty band in the $\mlb$ and $\mtwo$ distributions, Figs.~\ref{fig:scalevar_mlb} and \ref{fig:scalevar_all_mt2}.

-For the parton shower results, we have also investigated the impact of a dynamic scale choice, which we call $\mu_{t\bar t}$ to distinguish it from our default scale choice $\mu_R=\mu_F=m_t$.
-As for $m_t$, it is used to compute the matrix elements of the core processes while the subsequent shower emissions are evaluated from local $p_T^\mrm{emit}$ scales within the resummation domain whose upper limit is defined by the shower start scale $\mu_Q$.
-The scale $\mu_{t\bar t}$ is a ``colour flow inspired'' QCD scale choice, which was introduced in Ref.~\cite{Hoeche:2013mua}.
-Using Mandelstam variables $s$, $t$ and $u$, its definition reads
+For the parton shower results, we have also investigated the impact of a dynamic scale, which we call $\mu_{t\bar t}$, to compute the matrix elements of the hard scattering processes producing the top quark pairs.
+The scale $\mu_{t\bar t}$ is a ``colour flow inspired'' QCD scale, introduced in Ref.~\cite{Hoeche:2013mua}.
+Using Mandelstam variables $s$, $t$ and $u$, it is defined as

-Note that the value for the $gg$ partonic process is chosen randomly according to the relative size of the two weights $w_1$ and $w_2$.
+The value for the $gg$ partonic process is chosen randomly according to the relative size of the two weights $w_1$ and $w_2$.